Ciara Durkin

 Ciara Marie Durkin (July 6, 1977 – September 28, 2007) was an American soldier who died while serving in Afghanistan.
 Born in Ireland, she was the first openly lesbian soldier to die in Operation Enduring Freedom.
 Her death was initially misreported as a result of combat.
 A lack of information surrounding the details of her death quickly caused controversy when connections were drawn between her death and sexual orientation.
 Durkin's death was later ruled a suicide, leading to conversations about the dangers of false reporting and the wider narrative regarding suicide among members of the military.

 Biography

-Ciara Durkin was born in 1977 in Galway, Ireland to Tom and Angela Durkin.
+Ciara Durkin was born in 1977 in Galway, Ireland to Tom Durkin and Angela (née Cloherty) Durkin.
 She was the eighth of nine children.
 When she was nine years old, she moved with her family to the United States where they lived in Quincy, Massachusetts.
-Her father died of a heart attack shortly after the family arrived in the United States.
+Her father died of a heart attack in 1986, shortly after the family arrived in the United States.
 In 1996, she graduated from Fontbonne Academy in Milton, Massachusetts.
 She later went on to a career in information technology.